Botswana Democratic Party: Declining popularity and reform (1994–2008)

-Festus Mogae led the party from 1998–2008, following a series of sweeping reforms within the BDP.
+Festus Mogae led the party from 1998 to 2008, following a series of sweeping reforms within the BDP.

 The 1990s marked the end of the economic boom in Botswana that had characterized the previous three decades.
 Between 1989 and 1993, Botswana transitioned from a GDP growth rate exceeding 13% to experiencing negative growth for the first time in its independent history.
 Unemployment and poverty increased as a consequence of reduced demand for diamonds, copper and nickel, driven by the global recession.
 The country continued to experience growing urbanization, creating an urban class less influenced by tribal divisions and a more vocal, politicized population.
 Informal settlements began to emerge in urban areas like Gaborone, Francistown, Selebi-Phikwe and Lobatse.

 These rapid demographic changes, combined with the worsening economic and social situation, eroded popular support for the BDP.
 Within the party, which had been previously unified and disciplined, factionalism and internal conflicts began to surface, setting the tone for the party's future.

 While President Masire's leadership remained unquestioned, internal clashes between factions within the cabinet became commonplace.
 Despite Botswana's reputation for comparatively low corruption in sub-Saharan Africa, the first half of the decade was marred by scandals.
 One of the most notable scandals involved the irregular sale of land which led to the resignations of Vice-president Peter Mmusi and the then Minister of Agriculture, Daniel Kwelagobe, both high-ranking officials in the former ruling party.

 The 1994 Botswana general election took place against a backdrop of economic complexity and increasing demands for transparency in electoral administration by the opposition.
 The BDP suffered a significant decline and only won 26 of the 39 contested seats.
 The BNF made gains by capitalizing on urban discontent and even penetrated the party's rural base for the first time, achieving important advances in local elections.
-It was the first time that the BDP faced than seven opposition MPs.
+It was the first time that the BDP faced more than seven opposition MPs.